Save money when rates are high with an adjustable rate mortgage (ARM loan)

 Why should I choose an adjustable rate mortgage?

 The appeal of the ARM when rates are high is that you could potentially enter a mortgage agreement at a lower rate than what is offered on a fixed rate mortgage, thus resulting in a lower monthly payment for you.* If you plan to move or refinance in less than ten years, you could avoid the adjustable period of the loan altogether.
-When deciding which adjustable rate mortgage might be best for you, talk it over with your loan officer who can help you to make the right financial decision.
+If the 5, 7, or 10 year fixed period ends and rates are lower, you may decide to stick with your adjustable rate mortgage and forego refinancing.
+Pay attention to our rate sheet, and when deciding which mortgage might be best for you, talk it over with your loan officer who can help you to make the right financial decision.

 Get Started